Loaded Vegan Black Bean Dip

 Closing Thoughts

-Come to our house on any Friday evening, especially during the winter, and we're likely to be making this dip.
-Our ideal Friday evening plan is a couple margaritas, a bunch of raw veggies, some tortilla chips, and a couple fun Mexican-inspired dips.
-There's really no better way to unwind after a long week.
+Come to our house on any Friday evening, especially during the winter, and we're likely to be making this plant-based black bean dip.
+Our ideal Friday evening plan is a couple margaritas, a bunch of raw veggies, some tortilla chips, and a few Mexican-inspired dips; there's no better way to unwind after a long week.
+This dip is a go-to for us because it's easy but still super flavorful, decadent-seeming yet still nourishing, and infinitely customizable based on what we have on-hand.

 Share It!